eurvin/proof_of_life/packages/docs/docs/intro.md

 - Any stream not currently claimable shows the approximate duration until the next iteration can be claimed.
 - Claiming notifies the payment stream creator that you have claimed.

+### Outgoing Streams.

+This shows your streams that you have wrapped and sent to others.
+It shows if they have claimed, and if so how long ago it was since they claimed.
+This is your Proof of Life!